-You could also work as a mechanical engineering technician and help design, develop, test, and manufacture industrial machinery and other equipment.
-This might involve assisting in product tests, creating sketches, analyzing data, and estimating costs
+Machinist schools strive to train students to work as mechanical engineering technicians who help design, develop, test, and manufacture industrial machinery and other equipment by assisting with product testing, creating sketches or analyzing data and estimating costs.